 Protecting Mersing Group of Islands’ Coral Reefs

-The Mersing Group of Islands comprises Dayang, Pulau Aur, Pulau Lang, and Pulau Pemanggil.
+The Mersing Group of Islands comprises Besar, Sibu, Tinggi, Aur, and Pemanggil.
 These offer undeniable underwater beauty at the end of extensive charter boat rides.

 They are home to small, isolated communities whose very lives depend on the sustainable richness, and protection of their coral reefs.
 What we do in this generation will help destroy, or help sustain these gentle island people.

 Donate to Reef Check Malaysia